23f1002718-rgb/marp-doc/README.md

 # Version-Controlled Documentation

+- Markdown-based
-- Markdown based
+- Diffable
 - Works with GitHub
-- Diffable
-- Exportable to HTML/PDF/PPTX via Marp CLI
+- Exportable to HTML, PDF, PPTX using Marp CLI
-- Ideal for engineering teams

 ---